TransposeData/transpose-defi-sdk/README.md

 pip install transpose-financial-analysis-sdk
 ```

-The SDK requires Python 3.6 or higher and only requires the following 4 packages:
+The SDK requires Python 3.6 or higher and has only 4 dependencies:

 - `pandas`
 - `pip-chill`